yandexdataschool/Practical_DL/README.md

 # Announcements
+* 23.12 - pre-exam Q&A happened.
+Exam will happen next monday at 16.40, room 311
 * 17.12 - added MIT just for kicks
 * 16.12 - exam/project rules published - https://github.com/yandexdataschool/HSE_deeplearning/wiki/How-exam-works - ping us on which problems you prefer (see slack for reservations; will add table tomorrow)
 * 16.12 - cheched up whatever you sent us before 16.00 PM 16.12.
 Some of your submissions haven't been graded yet? ping us asap.